 Clams can also produce non-nacreous pearls, with a porcelain-like surface that looks stunning when contrasted with sparkling coloured gemstones.
 Both clam and conch pearls often have an iridescent flame-like pattern caused by concentrically arranged calcium carbonate platelets.

 The most colourful and rarest pearls are produced by the abalone mollusc, which lives in rocky, coastal waters around the world.
-Shifting in colour from vibrant greens, blues, pinks and silver, abalone pearls are usually baroque and often shaped like a tooth or horn.
+Shifting in colour from vibrant greens, blues, pinks and silver, abalone pearls, top of article, are usually baroque and often shaped like a tooth or horn.
 Natural abalone pearls take between eight and 10 years to form, and gems measuring more than 15mm are only found in every 500,000-900,000 molluscs.
 Culturing these rare pearls is extremely difficult as the abalone is haemophiliac and the molluscs will literally bleed to death if they are nucleated in the same way as oysters.

 While the beautiful iridescent abalone pearls look stunning when set into avant-garde pearl jewellery, their rarity means that decent-sized gems are usually only featured in the most expensive one-of-a-kind creations.